HenryWalker3/class-api-portal/guides/rate-limiting.md

 By following these principles, you can ensure your integration remains compliant with our platform’s rate limits while still delivering reliable and scalable performance.

 ## What's Next?
-For more guidance, refer to AWS’s official For more guidance, refer to AWS’s official documentation on [AWS Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-concurrency.html).
+For more guidance, refer to AWS’s official documentation on [AWS Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-concurrency.html).